 The remains of the Vietnam Unknown Soldier were exhumed May 14, 1998.
 Based on mitochondrial DNA testing, DoD scientists identified the remains as those of Air Force 1st Lt.
 Michael Joseph Blassie, who was shot down near An Loc, Vietnam, in 1972.
 It has been decided that the crypt that contained the remains of the Vietnam Unknown will remain vacant.

-(DrillMaster note: I’m very proud to say that my wife, then a USAF nurse, was part of the USAF medical team that took care of the identification.) photo courtesy wn.com.
+(DrillMaster note: I’m very humbled to say that my wife, then a USAF nurse, was part of the medical team that took care of the identification process.)

 What is it like to guard in bad weather?